Sir Orlando Bridgeman, 2nd Baronet

-Sir Orlando Bridgeman, 2nd Baronet (27 April 1678 – 5 December 1746) was a British landowner and Whig politician who sat in the House of Commons between 1707 and 1738.
+Sir Orlando Bridgeman, 2nd Baronet (27 April 1678 – 5 December 1746), was a British landowner and Whig politician who sat in the House of Commons between 1707 and 1738.
 He faked his own death in 1738 and spent the rest of his life in prison.

 Early life

-Bridgeman was the eldest son of Sir Orlando Bridgeman, 1st Baronet and his wife Mary Cave, daughter of Sir Thomas Cave, 1st Baronet.
-He was educated at Rugby School in Warwickshire and matriculated at Trinity College, Oxford on 10 November 1694, aged 15.
-He succeeded his father to the baronetcy on the latter's death in 1701 He inherited the family estate at Bowood Park, Wiltshire, where a lease from the crown was renewed in 1702.
+Bridgeman was the eldest son of Sir Orlando Bridgeman, 1st Baronet, and his wife Mary Cave, daughter of Sir Thomas Cave, 1st Baronet.
+He was educated at Rugby School in Warwickshire and matriculated at Trinity College, Oxford, on 10 November 1694, aged 15.
+He succeeded his father to the baronetcy on the latter's death in 1701.
+He inherited the family estate at Bowood Park, Wiltshire, where a lease from the crown was renewed in 1702.
 On 15 April 1702, he married Susanna Dashwood, daughter of Sir Francis Dashwood, 1st Baronet, a wealthy City merchant.
 It was a financially advantageous match as Bridgeman acquired Wanstead, one of Dashwood's manors in Essex, as part of the marriage settlement.
 He used Wanstead as his main country residence for a while, but later sold it.

 Career

-Bridgeman's father had a high reputation at Coventry At the 1705 English general election Bridgeman stood as a Whig for Coventry where there was a significant family electoral interest.
+Bridgeman's father had a high reputation at Coventry.
+At the 1705 English general election, Bridgeman stood as a Whig for Coventry where there was a significant family electoral interest.
 He was defeated, but he and his partner petitioned and as a result, the election was declared void on 7 February 1707.
 After a second contest on 25 February 1707, he was returned as a Member of Parliament for Coventry.
 He was re-elected MP for Coventry at the 1708 British general election and saw off a petition by his opponents accusing him of bribery.
 He voted for the naturalization of the Palatines and for the impeachment of Dr Sacheverell.
-At the 1710, he was defeated at Coventry as a result of the Tory resurgence in the city.
+At the 1710 general election, he was defeated at Coventry as a result of the Tory resurgence in the city.